Serve-and-volley

-The serve-and-volley era (roughly 1940s — 2000)
+The serve-and-volley era (1940s-2000)

 Maurice McLoughlin, in the early years of the 20th century, "created the cannonball (serve) delivery" and often followed his serve into the net.
 Although tennis greats such as Bill Tilden, Ellsworth Vines, and Don Budge were noted for their fine serves and net games, they did not play a 100% serve-and-volley style game.
 Jack Kramer in the late 1940s was the first great player to consistently come to the net after every serve, including his second serve.
 Kramer writes, however, in his 1979 autobiography, that it was Bobby Riggs, his opponent in the 1948 Pro tennis tour who began the strategy: "When we first started touring he came at me on his first serve, on his second serve, and on my second serve.... my second serve didn't kick like Bobby's, so he could return that deep enough and follow into the net....
 It forced me to think attack constantly.
 I would rush in and try to pound his weakest point -- his backhand.
 So the style I am famous for was not consciously planned: it was created out of the necessity of dealing with Bobby Riggs."
 The playing style quickly gained popularity among elites and remained dominant on certain court surfaces until the conclusion of the twentieth century.

 In the mid-1950s, when Pancho Gonzales was dominating professional tennis with his serve-and-volley game, occasional brief attempts were made to partially negate the power of his serve.
 This, it was felt, would lead to longer rallies and more spectator interest.
 At least three times the rules were modified: